yochaigal/cairn/wip/2e/forest-seeds.md

 - Write the face-up results on the page according to the [Forest Die Drop Table](#forest-die-drop-table).
 For example, the number **4** would indicate a **Shelter**, denoted by the letter "S" on the page.
 - Select two opposite points, preferably close to the page border.
 These are the forest's entrance and exit.
 - Starting with the entrance and ending at the exit, number each POI on the map.
+- Roll on the relevant tables for each point, writing the results in your notebook.

 #### Forest Die Drop Table